 We were glad we added Porvoo to our Nordic itinerary.
 It was special to experience the quaint Finnish life.
 The town is unbelievably adorable.
 It definitely packs a punch for Instagrammers and photographers.

-The best way to explore or rather feel the old town is treading its streets, wander between the pastel-colored houses and stroll aimlessly.
+The best way to explore or rather feel the old town is by treading its streets, wandering between the pastel-colored houses, and strolling aimlessly.

 Every turn lets you discover the little cute things that make your heart swell.